 Written: Yael Bergman, Emma-Kate Croghan & Helen Bandis

 Meanwhile, smalltown medical student Michael (Matt Day) ditches his disgusting, pothead housemates and attempts to find a new place to live.
-(Are we seeing a theme?)
 He runs into Ari who tells him that Mia and Alice are searching for a housemate.
 Problem is, he's shy and has a huge crush on the scatterbrained Alice.
 Alice hits on Ari, unaware that he rents himself out as a gigolo in his spare time.
 All she wants is someone honest, left-handed and who likes the same movies as she does.
 She's willing to compromise for a shot with Ari, but of course it's Michael who is her perfect match.

-The events of the film culminate during Mia and Alice's housewarming party where the two girls finally work through their respective romantic issues with the hilarious help of Michael, Ari, Danni and a houseful of beer-drinking, philosophising, pot-smoking partygoers.
+The events of the film culminate during Mia and Alice's housewarming party that night where the two girls finally work through their respective romantic issues with the hilarious help of Michael, Ari, Danni and a houseful of beer-drinking, philosophising, pot-smoking partygoers.